oberocks/obebs4/README.md

 So in a sense, this system was made to eventually replace design-centeic tooling that insists on "never writing a line of code."
 Instead, OBE:BS4 doesn't assume designers are incapable of learning about *markup* or copy/pasting HTML snippets.
 So this design system arms designers with both visual and markup examples of anything/everything a designer might need to use in a design situation.

-> OBE:BS4 assumes that everyone working on a web project needs transparent access to every option and limitation of the project at all times.
+> "OBE:BS4 assumes that everyone working on a web project needs transparent access to each option and limitation of the project at all times."
-> - Matt McT
+> Matt McT

 Accomplishing this was done through a surprisingly simple process tweak.
 The secret, was creating a system where the front-end specialists are required to provide the design specialists a complete reference of design element options, before any design work begins.